Ophiase/kafka-mlops-agent-pipeline/README.md

 - ✅ Kafka for data streaming
     - ❌ TODO: Protobuf serialization
 - Dashboard
-    - Controller + Visualizer for the Mastodon agent
+    - ✅ Controller + Visualizer for the Mastodon agent
-    - Django Mono (backend + frontend)
+    - ✅ Django Mono (backend + frontend)
-    - Next.js + Tailwind (frontend only) ❌ TODO: migrate to this
+    - Next.js + Tailwind (frontend) ❌ TODO: migrate to this

 The word agent here refers to a stateless (no internal memory) automated event-based system.
 Perhaps, a more appropriate name would be "Mastodon Listener".